EMERGENCY LIGHTING REGULATIONS BS5266-1 2005

 Ballrooms, dancehalls, licensed Cinemas, licensed Bingo halls and Ten Pin bowling alleys are subject to other requirements and standards.

-Guidance on new regulations for emergency lighting of premises, Ballrooms and Dancehalls, licensed Cinemas, licensed Bingo halls and Ten Pin bowling alleys.
+Guidance on new emergency lighting regulations for premises, Ballrooms and Dancehalls, licensed Cinemas, licensed Bingo halls and Ten Pin bowling alleys.

 Defined Escape Routes (Existing Buildings)